- Outreach and Impact

 My DAT score was lower than I expected.
 Can I retake it?

 You must wait 90 days to retake the DAT.
 Talk with your advisor before retaking it.

-When should I submit my transcripts to AADSAS, and do I need all of them - even those from that high school band class I got credit for?
+When should I submit my transcripts to AADSAS?
+Do I need all of them even from taking college level course in high school?

 When should I submit my application?

-Do I need to wait to submit my application until my letters are ready?
+Do I need to wait to submit my application until my letters of evaluation are ready?

 No. The letters are completely separate from your application.

 How can I prepare for my dental school interview?